latchset/jose/doc/ronn/jose-alg.1.md

 ## OVERVIEW

 The `jose alg` command lists the algorithms supported by all `jose` commands.

-When no options are provided, all algorithms are listed.
-If one or more `-k` options are provided, only the kinds of algorithms requested will be shown.
+Since `jose` supports different kinds of algorithms (encryption, signing, hashing, etc.), you can limit the kinds of algorithms you would like to see using the `-k` option (which can be specified multiple times).
+For a list of the different kinds of algorithms, use the `-k ?` option.
+If the `-k` option is not used, all algorithms, regardless of their kind, will be listed.

 ## OPTIONS